Robust Humanoid Contact Planning with Learned Zero- and One-Step Capturability Prediction: Introduction

-Therefore, to incorporate information from a computationally expensive kino-dynamic optimization in the footstep planner, we train a set of neural networks to predict whether the kino-dynamic optimization can generate a motion to capture the robot under a specified disturbance.
-In particular, we train separate networks to predict zero- and one-step capturability for both foot and palm capture motions.
+In this paper, we propose a computationally efficient footstep planner that explicitly takes into account disturbances to increase motion robustness.
+In particular, we consider zero-step and one-step capture motions using either foot or palm contacts.
+Testing the existence of capture motions in multi-contact scenarios necessitates the solution to a kino-dynamic optimal control problem \cite{zero_step_capturability_multi_contact,wang_contact_transition_tree}.
+However, it is prohibitively long to directly solve such problem in a footstep planner, as every candidate contact transition requires such a test.
+Instead, we propose to train neural networks to predict the existence of a dynamically feasible capture motion using data generated offline with a kino-dynamic optimizer.
+The networks predict both zero-step and one-step capturability for a full-body dynamic model using both foot and palm capture motions.
 We then query these networks in the footstep planning loop to inform the Anytime Non-parametric A*(ANA*) planner \cite{ana_star} about which footstep transitions are most robust to disturbances by measuring how many sampled contact poses can reject the disturbances.
 To the best of our knowledge, this work is the first footstep planner to use a learned model that predicts robot capturability under disturbances to produce more robust footstep sequences.

 Our experiments first show that our neural networks achieve high accuracy in predicting robot capturability.
 We then compare our planning approach to a conventional distance-based footstep planner.
 Our results show that our approach generates footstep sequences that are more robust to external disturbances than the conventional method in four challenging scenarios.